liaan/broadlink_ac_mqtt/README.md

 example: Run in background
 ./monitor.py -b
-run with full debugging (logs to error.log) ./monitor.py -d
+run with full debugging (logs to ac_to_mqtt.log in folder where monitor.py is located) ./monitor.py -d

 Dump all discovered devices so one can copy paste